luciagore/CV/README.md

 ## Skills

 #### Sales
-expand
+ - High achieving Sales Consultant at Original Travel

 #### Marketing
-Marketing - expand
+ - Marketing Assistant at Nigel Archer Safaris

+#### Languages
-#### Languages - French and Spanish proficient
+Competant in French and Spanish
-expand
+Basic understanding of Mandarin

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.